rust-plugins/SpawnHooksExtend/README.md

     PrintWarning($"'{name}' was removed");
 }
 ```
+Or you can specify tag value (method should return some string, otherwise will be used configured name).
-Or you can specify tag value and see if all objects with same tag was removed.
+Then you can see if all objects with same tag was removed.
 ```c#
 private string OnEntitySpawned(string name, BaseEntity entity) {